LME Nickel: Prompt date structure

-LME offers three groups of LME Nickel contracts with daily, weekly, and monthly delivery dates.
+L.M.E. offers three groups of L.M.E. nickel contracts with daily, weekly, and monthly delivery dates.
 Contracts with daily settlement dates are available from two days to three months in the future, which means that on 2020-05-12, contracts with daily delivery dates for 2020-05-14, 2020-05-18, 2020-05-19 ...
 2020-08-10, 2020-08-11, and 2020-08-12 are available for trading.
 Contracts with weekly settlement dates are available from three months to six months in the future, which means that on 2020-05-12, contracts with weekly delivery dates for 2020-08-12, 2020-08-19, 2020-08-26 ...
 2020-11-12, 2020-11-18, and 2020-11-25 are available for trading.
 Contracts with monthly settlement dates are available from six months to 63 months in the future, which means that on 2020-05-12, contracts with monthly delivery dates for 2020-05-20, 2020-06-17, 2020-07-15, ...
 2025-06-19, 2025-07-17, and 2025-08-21 are available for trading.

-Non-commercial Uses
+Non-commercial uses

 LME Nickel futures contract prices serves as a platform for Nickel price discovery because futures markets are more publicly visible and more accessible, due to lower transaction costs, for a larger number of buyers and sellers than the cash market.
 A larger number of buyers and sellers in the futures market allows those market participants to incorporate more demand and supply information into the futures price compared with the cash price.
 Empirical tests have shown that LME Nickel spot and futures markets are closely linked, although sometimes the spot market serves as a source of price discovery for the LME Nickel futures market rather than the reverse.

 LME Nickel contracts with delivery dates up to 63 months into the future are available, and prices of those contracts can produce forecasts of the spot price of Nickel at those delivery times.
 However, LME Nickel price forecasts of spot Nickel prices were found to exhibit biases.

 LME Nickel futures prices are also a part of both the Bloomberg Commodity Index and the S&P GSCI commodity index, which are benchmark indices widely followed in financial markets by traders and institutional investors.
 Its weighting in these commodity indices give LME Nickel prices non-trivial influence on returns on a wide range of investment funds and portfolios.